bbauska/UC-Davis-Inter-jQuery/readme.md

-You can even update data very easily with this and we&apos;ll talk more about this later but it&apos;s possible to update data if I did **person.firstname** equals Jose.
-I need to go in quotes So you can now see that person.
+You can even update data very easily with this and we&apos;ll talk more about this later but it&apos;s possible to update data if I did
+<b>person.firstname</b> equals Jose.
+I need to go in quotes So you can now
+see that person.
 If I just do person you&apos;ll see I get the whole object here and that first name is set to Jose.
 So we can actually work with the data inside the object and we can update it or we can access the